floretdemola/brewsome-weather/README.md

 * The URL of the GitHub repository, with a unique name and a README describing the project: https://github.com/floretdemola/group-project-01

----
-© 2023 edX Boot Camps LLC.
-Confidential and Proprietary.
-All Rights Reserved.

 ### Code Sources

 * https://codepen.io/HugoGroutel/pen/JjWJMV